ronaldbosma/blog/content/blog/deploy-apim-client-certificate-in-key-vault-with-azure-pipeline/index.md

     secureFile: 'my-sample-client-certificate.pfx'
 ```

-We can access the path to the secure file using the `$(clientCertificate.secureFilePath)` variable.
-Where `clientCertificate` is the name of the task.
+We can access the path to the downloaded secure file in subsequent steps using the `$(clientCertificate.secureFilePath)` variable.
+Where `clientCertificate` is the name of the `DownloadSecureFile` task.

 #### Import Client Certificate

 Now that we've stored the client certificate in the Secure files library, we can import it into Key Vault.
 Since I use Bicep to create most of my Azure resources, I wanted to import the client certificate using Bicep.
-Unfortunately, Bicep only supports adding secrets and keys, not certificates.
+Unfortunately, Bicep only supports adding secrets and keys to Key Vault, not certificates.
 We can however use the Azure CLI or PowerShell as described on [Tutorial: Import a certificate in Azure Key Vault](https://learn.microsoft.com/en-us/azure/key-vault/certificates/tutorial-import-certificate?tabs=azure-cli).

-We can use the [az keyvault certificate import](https://learn.microsoft.com/nl-nl/cli/azure/keyvault/certificate?view=azure-cli-latest#az-keyvault-certificate-import) command in combination with the [AzureCLI](https://learn.microsoft.com/en-us/azure/devops/pipelines/tasks/reference/azure-cli-v2?view=azure-pipelines) task to import the certificate.
+Using the [az keyvault certificate import](https://learn.microsoft.com/nl-nl/cli/azure/keyvault/certificate?view=azure-cli-latest#az-keyvault-certificate-import) command in combination with the [AzureCLI](https://learn.microsoft.com/en-us/azure/devops/pipelines/tasks/reference/azure-cli-v2?view=azure-pipelines) task, we can import the certificate.
 See the example below:

 ```yaml
 - task: AzureCLI@2